 MRCI’s program will suit any gap year or young traveller wanting to experience the excitement and adventure of sailing a classic tall ship whilst exploring the magical island of Madagascar.
-This program is for individuals who want to kick-start a career in sailing or the marine industry, as well as for those who want to develop team and leadership skills.
+This program is also for individuals who want to kick-start a career in sailing or the marine industry, as well as for those who are wanting to develop teamwork and leadership skills.

 What’s the Sail Training About?

 famous 118ft gaff rig schooner Luna Moon.
 We also offer passage courses, where

 students can log valuable sea miles and experience.
 We are an internationally recognised

 sail training academy and our IYT syllabus is accepted by all major charter and insurance